cap-js/docs/advanced/fiori.md

 ::: warning
-Adding the annotation `@fiori.draft.enabled` only works as long as the corresponding `_texts` entities don't yet contain any entries.
+Adding the annotation `@fiori.draft.enabled` only works as long as the corresponding `_texts` entities don't yet contain any entries, because existing entries don't have a value for the new key field `ID_texts`.
 :::

 ![An SAP Fiori UI showing how a book is edited in the bookshop sample and that the translations tab is used for non-standard languages.](../assets/draft-for-localized-data.png){style="margin:0"}